ramsbott/MaintenanceLogger/README.md

 # MaintenanceLogger
-MaintenanceLogger is a digital log entry tool used for both Windows and Linux systems.
+MaintenanceLogger is a digital log entry tool used for both Windows and Linux (TBD) systems.